-Over the last 12 months, the main focus has been the implementation of the Strategic Asset Management Plan (SAMP) and the continued delivery of the town / district centre masterplans.
+The main focus has continued to be the implementation of the Strategic Asset Management Plan (SAMP) and the delivery of the town / district centre masterplans.
 The SAMP, which provides a framework within which, the Council can secure operational and financial benefits from the corporate estate, has progressed in line with the five pillars of delivery.

-Assets are being challenged in line with criteria associated with high backlog maintenance requirements and high-energy usage costs, supported by a successful £2.78m funding bid to reduce carbon emissions within our buildings.
-Delivery of key regeneration programmes has continued throughout 2021/22, supported by re-focused funding, including the Towns Fund, the Future High Streets Fund and the 'Welcome Back' Fund.
+Assets are being surveyed and reviewed in line with criteria associated with high backlog maintenance requirements and high-energy usage costs, supported by an award of £2.41m as part of the Public Sector Decarbonisation Scheme to make the estate more energy efficient.
+13 school and council buildings have been upgraded so far and a Local Energy Action Plan has been produced for the borough.

+Delivery of key regeneration programmes has continued throughout 2022/23, supported by re-focused funding, including the Towns Fund, the Future High Streets Fund and the 'Welcome Back' Fund.
 Mixed-use sites such as Farnworth Market Precinct, Moor Lane / Cheadle Square, Trinity and Church Wharf will bring vital housing, greenspace, retail and leisure facilities to key areas across the borough.